LMCF-IMG/Morphology_Yeast_Mitochondria/README.md

 ### Introduction

 The examination of the morphology of tubular (control) and spherical (hydrogen peroxide treated) mitochondria in the yeast *Saccharomyces cerevisiae*, utilizing wide-field fluorescence images.
 Mitochondria were labeled with mitochondria-targeted green fluorescent protein (mtGFP).
 For segmentation, either the MITO_MULTI_GLOBAL_THRESHOLDING.ijm macro or a retrained deep learning model, MitoSegNet, specifically adapted for yeast cells, can be employed.
-Subsequent analyses of mitochondria morphology can be conducted using two macros: MITO_CELL_BASED_ANALYSIS.ijm and MITO_IMAGE_BASED_SHAPES_INTENSITIES.ijm.
+Subsequent analyses of mitochondria morphology can be conducted using two macros: MITO_CELL_BASED_ANALYSIS.ijm and MITO_FRAGMENT_BASED_ANALYSIS.ijm.
 Dr. Jana Vojtová from the [Laboratory of Cell Reproduction, Institute of Microbiology of the Czech Academy of Sciences, Prague, Czech Republic](https://mbucas.cz/en/research/biology-of-the-cell-and-bioinformatics/laboratory-of-cell-reproduction/)) cooperated with the analyses and provided the images.

 ### Instrumentation and Imaging Modalities